-Slack bags all 350,600 IBM employees
+Slack clarifies IBM speculation

 Big Blue is a big deal for Slack

-Slack may have bagged one of its biggest customers yet.
+Following reports that Slack may have bagged one of its biggest customers yet, the company moved to douse investor enthusiasm.

 Continue Reading Below

-Shares spiked more than 20 percent Monday, before pulling back, on reports that IBM employees, around 350,600 of them, will be moving to the workplace messaging system.
+Shares spiked more than 15 percent Monday on reports that IBM employees, around 350,600 of them, will all be moving to the workplace messaging system.

 |Ticker